 Breaking Down the Fundamentals of Contract Law

-Another crucial element to consider in contract law is consideration.
-Consideration refers to the exchange of something of value between the parties entering into the contract.
-It can be money, goods, services, or even a promise to do or refrain from doing something.
-Consideration is what distinguishes a contract from a gift or a one-sided promise.
-Each party must give something of value to the other for the contract to be valid.
+Another key element of contract law is consideration.
+Consideration refers to the exchange of something of value between the parties involved in the contract.
+This could be money, goods, services, or even a promise to take certain actions or refrain from doing something.
+Consideration is what separates a contract from a mere gift or non-binding promise.
+In essence, for a contract to be valid, both parties must offer something of value to the other.

 Share now!